-This is a page from inside the investment proposal template.
+This is a page from inside the investment business proposal template.
 I like how the colour scheme reflects the serious nature of the finance industry but also adds a little fun design element.

 Free template number 3

-This 12 page proposal would be great for anyone in the food business.
+This 12 page business proposal template would be great for anyone in the food business.
 It has an introduction and about page, and options to showcase themes and previous work:

 Free template number 4

 This 10 page offering for those in the marketing game is funky, fun and full of energy.

 There’s plenty of space to explain the phases of your project and your overall methodology.
-There are also pages for introducing your team and including testimonials.
+There are also pages for introducing your team and including client testimonials.

 Free template number 5

-Suitable for marketing agencies and freelancers, this 16 page proposal Is chocked full of information that could save you a ton of time writing.
+Suitable for marketing agencies and freelancers, this 16 page business proposal template is chocked full of information that could save you a ton of time writing.
 The statement of work and contract at the end is also extensive.

 Qwilr has some good modern designs.

-The isn’t a huge range of business proposals to choose from (Less than 20 by my count), but the ones they do have are very good.
+There aren’t a huge range of business proposal examples to choose from (Less than 20 by my count), but the ones they do have are very good.